 I grew up looking out at Shenick Island.
 Of all the islands it is my favourite.
 It’s the boss.
 It’s monumental.
 The other islands seem to fall in line behind it.
 Now, a modern-day planner might take issue with the Martello Tower, describing it as “Visually Intrusive’.
 They probably would have refused planning permission.
 But I like it.
 I missed Shenick when I lived away from it and I don’t know how many times a day I look out at it.
 Depending on the tides, the light and the time of day, the view is never the same.
 I never tire of it.

 It was really peaceful out on the deck in the darkness.
 I was thinking about the land of course but for a change I was thinking about the people that lived there long, long before we ever walked this earth.
-We had done an archaeological study as part of our planning and I was fascinated to learn that what we had a Bronze Age Industrial site on our land.
+We had done an archaeological study as part of our planning and I was fascinated to learn that we had a Iron Age Industrial site on our land.
 I was thinking about the glamping we were hoping to do in front of the house and how it would be great to echo the Iron Age villages in our design.
 I was wondering about these people, what they looked like, how they lived.
 They would have lived a very tough existence.

 As part of the archaeological study a series of test trenches were dug.
 The test trenches and the imaging unearthed a circular ceremonial type enclosure on the upper field and some fire pit remains.
 On the lower field there are remains of a large rectangular Fulacht Fiadh – a large pit that was lined with stones, filled with water and heated by hot stones.
 I’m not a historian so I’m open to correction, but it was explained to us that this would have been used for dying skins and cooking food.
 The archaeologist explained that, just as you wouldn’t want to live in an industrial site today, the Iron Age people’s homes were probably located on the flatter ground where I grew up and where the Holmpatrick Estate is today. (better not mention the National Planning Framework’s plans for Industrial Estates so!).
 He gave me a lovely flint scraper (the archaeologist).
 I love flint.
 Michael got our friend Ed Cook to make it into a necklace for my birthday.
 I love the necklace.
 It’s my lucky flint!!